Skip to content

 Note

-Loctite 243 threadlocker (blue) should be applied to all screws (except those that thread into plastic parts).
+Apply Loctite 243 threadlocker (blue) to all screws that thread into metal.
+Do not apply threadlocker to screws that thread into plastic.

 Note

-For caster module assembly, use only Imperial-sized hex keys (Bondhus yellow).
+For caster module assembly, use only Imperial hex keys (Bondhus yellow).
 Do not use any metric hex keys (Bondhus red).

 Step 1: Encoder mounting